Skip to content

 Search Semantics

 POST /api/v1/searches starts a native eMule search using the requested method: automatic, server, global, or kad.
 The request may also select a native search file type with the exact REST file-type token: empty string for any type, arc, audio, iso, image, pro, video, doc, or emulecollection.
 No aliases, alternate casing, or request-time type remapping are accepted.
-The route maps those public tokens directly to the existing eD2K/Kad search modes and file-type filters and must not change stock search semantics for beta 0.7.3. automatic resolves from live network state: connected eD2K uses global, Kad-only uses kad, and no connected network is rejected as not connected.
+The route maps those public tokens directly to the existing eD2K/Kad search modes and file-type filters and must not change stock search semantics for 0.7.3 RC2. automatic resolves from live network state: connected eD2K uses global, Kad-only uses kad, and no connected network is rejected as not connected.
 Search resources echo the resolved method and selected REST type so controllers can distinguish eD2K server/global searches from Kad searches and audit the selected file filter without inferring from result timing or counts.

 Search results expose grouped SearchResult.evidence instead of a single risk score.
 Controllers must treat this as explanatory evidence, not a safety guarantee: